EdwinKuttappi/fastpage1/_posts/2022-11-10-Final-Exam.md

 Correct.
 List indices are typically nonnegative integers.
 The exam reference sheet describes a list structure whose index values are 1 through the number of elements in the list, inclusive.
 So, 4 would be considered a valid index.

 ![]({{ site.baseurl }}/images/finalquestion39.png)

+Reflection: I was not sure how to answer this question at all, we did not do the videos for this CollegeBoard Big Idea, but we still went over it in class, and I was not sure what a valid index was, so I guessed on this question.

 # Confusing Problems